itsjavi/supereffective.gg/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for supereffective.gg
+about: Suggest an idea for SuperEffective
 title: ''
 labels: needs triage
 assignees: ''